dceu/lunar-bull/README.md

 ## Resume

-    One scrollable page that features companies I've worked for along with a description of ocupational responsibilities in a descending chronological order.
+    One scrollable page that features companies I've worked for along with a description of occupational responsibilities in a descending chronological order.

 ### Features: